Hometown: Boston, Massachusetts

 Are there any snacks or foods native to Boston that you particularly like and that visitors should try to seek out while there?

-Cape Cod potato chips.
+Cape Cod Potato Chips.
 Nothing beats them.
-Triple 8 Blueberry vodka made in Nantucket mixed with lemonade.
+Triple Eight blueberry vodka made in Nantucket mixed with lemonade.
 Parker house rolls at Mooo.
 Boston cream pie at Flour and Boston cream doughnut at Blackbird.

 What do you love best about Boston’s food scene?